Architects: Handel Architects

 Area: 184700.0 ft2

-Photographs: Bruce Damonte, Edward Menashy, Handel Architects, Adrian Wilson
+Photographs: Bruce Damonte, Edward Menashy, Courtesy of Handel Architects, Adrian Wilson

 From the architect.
 Dream Downtown Hotel is a 184,000 SF boutique hotel in the Chelsea neighborhood of New York City.
 The 12-story building includes 316 guestrooms, two restaurants, rooftop and VIP lounges, outdoor pool and pool bar, a gym, event space, and ground floor retail.